5 Interview Secrets That Will Help You Beat The Competition

 In a job interview, you'll probably be asked a few behavioral interview questions that require you to provide an example in your answer.
 Use the "Experience + Learn = Grow" model and the STAR technique so your answers are clear, concise, and structured.

 3. Use Evidence And Concrete Examples To Back Up Your Statements

-A continuation from the previous point, it's important to back up every statement you make with numbers.
-This is especially true in regards to your resume, where you should be quantifying your work experience.
+A continuation of the previous point, it's important to back up every statement you make with numbers.
+This is especially true in regard to your resume, where you should be quantifying your work experience.